Skip links

 Explore a range of groups and events designed for caregivers supporting someone with drug or alcohol use.
 Connect with a supportive community and access valuable resources to guide you on your caregiving journey.

-An opportunity for drug and alcohol carers to connect in different ways: face-to-face meetings with peer support and refreshments, walking groups for a chat and a stroll, and online groups for those unable to meet in person.
+An opportunity for drug and alcohol carers to connect.
 We look forward to welcoming you and providing a space where you can feel heard, understood, and supported on your caregiving journey.

 carers groups showing people sitting around table with tea